dhkam1102/dhkam1102/README.md

 - 🔍 Specializing in information.
 - 🧠 Interested in artificial intelligence and machine learning.
 - 🏃‍♂️ Outside of tech, I stay active by weightlifting and tennis.
-- 🇺🇸🇰🇷 Multilingual speaker fluent in English and Korean interested in global tech developments.
+- 🇺🇸🇰🇷 Multilingual speaker, fluent in English and Korean interested in global tech developments.

 ### Languages and Tools:
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=Python&logoColor=white)